cotigao/aws-sg-ip-rule/README.md

 ```

 The above commands allow access to the specified ports(s) from your current IP.
-**Add rule** creates a rule-file in the same directory as the script and with the same name as the rule.
+**Add rule** creates a rulefile in the same directory as the script and with the same name as the rule.
-rule-file holds all the info related to the rule.
+rulefile holds the info related to the rule.

 ### To update an existing rule (only updates the public IP)